mtgjson/mtgjson-website/docs/data-models/tcgplayer-skus/index.md

       content: Tcgplayer Skus
   - - meta
     - name: description
-      content: The Tcgplayer Skus Data Model describes the properties of TCGplayer SKU values based on a card's uuid property.
+      content: The Tcgplayer Skus Data Model describes the properties of the TCGplayer SKUs for a product.
   - - meta
     - property: og:description
-      content: The Tcgplayer Skus Data Model describes the properties of TCGplayer SKU values based on a card's uuid property.
+      content: The Tcgplayer Skus Data Model describes the properties of the TCGplayer SKUs for a product.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, tcgplayer skus